narslan/pipeline/README.md

 ## dataflow

-This project provides a data processing job and an HTTP interface.
+This project provides a data processing job and an HTTP API to serve data included in databases.

 Under the folder `cmd` there are two folders.
 Each includes main files of respective service.
 `job` is a data processing pipeline and storage facility.
-It retrieves a number of JSONL files from AWS S3, parses,  and saves them in a Cassandra database.
-Choosing a NoSQL database easily meets our needs, since the only database query that we'll care for is just getting the row of a particular id.
+It retrieves a number of JSONL files from AWS S3, parses them,  and saves the parsed data in a Cassandra table.
-We also want the database to perform well under massive write conditions.
-`Cassandra` is a good choice here. `job` uses a cache.
-It is used to speed up the pipeline by eliminating the repetitive write operations to Cassandra, by avoiding repeated calls to functions that process the same input.

 `microservice` is a REST API that has only one endpoint:
 For a request `/product/:id` returns Product as a `JSON` representation.

 ## Project structure

-1. There are application domain types under the main directory. `Fetch`, `Cache`, `ProductService`.
+1. Abstract Interfaces are defined in the files under the main directory.
 2. Implementations of those types are in the packages. `cassandra`, `http`, etc.
 3. Everything is wired together in the `cmd` subpackages. `cmd/job` &